ninrod/rsynced-melpa/gnu/dired-du-readme.txt

 Bugs
 ====
-Some progress reporter might show percent > 100.
+* Some progress reporter might show percent > 100.

+* Order by size only works with directory recursive sizes if you use `ls-lisp' with `ls-lisp-use-insert-directory-program' set nil; otherwise, the external ls program is responsible to do the sorting ignoring the recursive dir sizes.

  Internal variables defined here: